LogoHistorical Figure MBTI

 The Traveler's Eye

-Ne also gave Karamzin his remarkable breadth.
-He was not a specialist.
-He wrote poetry, fiction, history, political philosophy, criticism, and travel writing.
-He edited the influential Moscow Journal and later the Vestnik Evropy (Herald of Europe).
-He corresponded with writers across Russia and Europe.
-The INFP with strong Ne does not burrow into one genre or one problem; he uses whatever form is available to express the same essential moral vision from a new angle.
-Karamzin's career is a set of variations on a single theme: the importance of individual inner life.
+Ne gave Karamzin his remarkable breadth.
+He wrote poetry, fiction, history, political philosophy, criticism, and travel writing; he edited the Moscow Journal and the Vestnik Evropy.
+The INFP with strong Ne uses whatever form is available to express the same essential moral vision from a new angle.
+Karamzin's career is variations on a single theme: the importance of individual inner life.
 The forms kept changing; the feeling never did.

 Si